0x4248/docgen/README.md

 # Docgen

-A simple script to generate markdown documentation from C source code
+A simple python script to generate markdown documentation from C source code

 ## Usage
 The program takes a single argument, the path to the input file.
 The generated documentation will be printed to stdout.